Canop/dysk/website/docs/json.md

-With `lfs --json` (shortened in `lfs -j`) you get a JSON structure that can be used in other programs.
+With `dysk --json` (shortened in `dysk -j`) you get a JSON structure that can be used in other programs.

 # JSON output